PM-League/PM-League.github.io/book/APM/agile.md

 > Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.
 >
-> Welcome changing requirements, even late indevelopment.
+> Welcome changing requirements, even late in development.
 Agile processes harness change for the customer's competitive advantage.
 >
-> Deliver working software frequently, from acouple of weeks to a couple of months, with apreference to the shorter timescale.
+> Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale.
 >
 > Business people and developers must work together daily throughout the project.
 >
 > Build projects around motivated individuals.
-Give them the environment and support they need,and trust them to get the job done.
+Give them the environment and support they need, and trust them to get the job done.
 >
-> The most efficient and effective method of conveying information to and within a developmentteam is face-to-face conversation.
+> The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.
 >
 > Working software is the primary measure of progress.
 >
 > Agile processes promote sustainable development.
-The sponsors, developers, and users should be ableto maintain a constant pace indefinitely.
+The sponsors, developers, and users should be able to maintain a constant pace indefinitely.
 >
 > Continuous attention to technical excellence and good design enhances agility.
 >